jindalabhinav/machine-learning/parking-lot/README.md

   * Small - *`Enum ParkingType`*
 * A car can only be parked at its spot.
 Not on any other (even larger).
 * A display on each floor with the *`status`* of that floor.
-* **`Fees calculated`** based on per hour price: e.g. 50 rs for the first hour, then 80 rs per extra hour. `Invoice`
+* **`Fees calculated`** based on per-hour price: e.g. 50 rs for the first hour, then 80 rs per extra hour. `Invoice`
   * Small - 50, 80 - **`FeesCalculatedStrategy`**
   * Medium - 80, 100 - **`FeesCalculatedStrategy`**
   * Large - 100, 120 - **`FeesCalculatedStrategy`**

-Usually when we have a complex system like this, instead of looking for nouns in the requirements, it might be easier to visualize the flow and draw it on a piece of paper to identify the entities by considering the interaction points.
+Usually, when we have a complex system like this, instead of looking for nouns in the requirements, it might be easier to visualize the flow and draw it on a piece of paper to identify the entities by considering the interaction points.
 For example:

 1. User comes in a car to the entry gate - `User, Car, EntryGate`
 2. There's a parking attendant sitting who hands out a parking ticket - `EntryParkingAttendant, ParkingTicket`
 3. Then the user enters the parking lot where we have different floors - `ParkingLot, Floors`
-4. On each floor we have multiple parking spots, display board, and Payment Counter - `ParkingSpot, DisplayBoard, PaymentCounter`
+4. On each floor, we have multiple parking spots, a display board, and Payment Counter - `ParkingSpot, DisplayBoard, PaymentCounter`
-5. Then the user proceeds to the Exit Gate where a payment is made and the Invoice is given back - `ExitGate, ExitParkingAttendant, Payment, Invoice`
+5. Then the user proceeds to the Exit Gate where payment is made and the Invoice is given back - `ExitGate, ExitParkingAttendant, Payment, Invoice`
-   * Now it could be possible that we consider just kind of Entry Gate and use it for both Entry and Exit, but that makes it less configurable for the future.
+   * Now it could be possible that we consider just Entry Gate and use it for both Entry and Exit, but that makes it less configurable for the future.
 What if we want some special behavior for the Exit Gate, hence it might be better to maintain different Entities.

 ## Class Diagram